Table of Contents

-At the Matus Law Group, estate planning attorney Christine Matus and our team of New Jersey living trust attorneys can help you create a revocable living trust specifically designed to meet your needs.
-Our offices are conveniently located in Ocean County, New Jersey and Monmouth County, New Jersey.
+At the Matus Law Group, estate planning attorney Christine Matus and our team of New Jersey living trust attorneys can create a revocable living trust tailored to you.
+We listen, map out your goals, and build documents that fit your life and your family.
+Our offices are conveniently located in Ocean County, New Jersey, and Monmouth County, New Jersey.

 To schedule a consultation with the Matus Law Group to process a trust, call us at (732) 281-0060.